How many average houses could Australia’s richest people buy with their money?

 With an estimated wealth of $10.62 billion, 83-year-old property tycoon Harry Triguboff has topped the BRW Rich list for the first time in his life.

-The 33rd edition of the AFR's annual BRW Rich 200 list is a who's who of the most affluent Australians and breaks down how they accumulated their sizeable fortunes.
+The 33rd edition of the AFR's annual BRW Rich 200 list is a who's-who breakdown of the most affluent Australians and how they accumulated their sizeable fortunes.

-Property developers dominated this year's list accounting for four of the top 10, the three youngest debutantes, and 54 of the top 200.
+Property developers dominated this year's list accounting for four of the top ten, the three youngest debutantes, and 54 of the top 200.

 Triguboff's substantially deep pockets could net him 27,092 Hobart properties, enough to give one house each to around 13% of the city's population.

-The billionaire's dollars wouldn't go anywhere near as far in Sydney however, with the ageing property developer only able to afford 10,356 houses in the NSW capital.
+However, the billionaire's dollars wouldn't go anywhere near as far in Sydney with the ageing property developer only able to afford 10,356 houses in the NSW capital.
 He would only be able to purchase a house for about 0.002% of the city's people.

 Mining magnate Gina Rinehart has enough money to acquire 11,327 houses in her hometown of Perth.
 Her daughter Bianca, who debuted on the list at number 60 this year, could grab another 1,692 if she felt so inclined.